 The book Practical Programming has a nice classification for lifters based on how often they can expect to see a significant strength gain:

 - Intermediate: from week to week.

 - Advanced: from month to month (or longer)

-When you no longer get significantly stronger from workout to workout, it means that you have left the beginner stage behind and have entered the intermediate phase, and your training program needs to be adapted for this.
+When you no longer get significantly stronger from workout to workout, you have left the beginner stage behind and entered the intermediate phase.
+Your training program needs to be adapted for this.

 It is time to move on to the intermediate bench press program.

-Download the StrengthLog app to track your workouts, and follow this or other programs.
+Download the StrengthLog workout log app to track your workouts, and follow this or other programs.

 100% free download, workout tracking, basic statistics, and 20+ free training programs and workouts.